alan-kudelko/DrinkCreator6000/README.md

 #### 8.2 Custom Segments

-When compiling a program, the linker is responsible for placing variables and code into the correct memory segments — for example, initialized variables go into the .data section, uninitialized variables into .bss, and so on.
+When compiling a program, the linker is responsible for placing variables and code into the correct memory segments — for example, initialized variables go into the `.data` section, uninitialized variables into `.bss`, and so on.
 This process is usually handled automatically by the default linker script.

 However, relying solely on the default script does not guarantee that specific variables will be placed contiguously in memory.
 Their placement can vary depending on factors such as the order of .o files passed to the linker.